 - Take a psyllium fiber supplement every day to keep your bowel movements regular.
 (You must have at least one bowel movement every day, preferably two or three a day.)

 - If at any time you find that you crave fats, fatty foods, fried foods, etc. take Flax Seed Oil capsules or use the liquid on your salads.
 (Try Liquid Flax Seed Oil instead of butter on your toast or vegetables - but don't cook it.
-Butter is also okay.
-Avoid margarine.)
+Butter is also okay but margarine should be strickly avoided.)

-- If you find that you have digestive problems, such as gas or belching after meals or an acid or sour stomach, take one or two capsules of Proactazyme Plus plant enzymes with meals.
+- If you find that you have digestive problems, such as gas or belching after meals or an acid or sour stomach, take one or two capsules of Proactazyme plant enzymes with meals.
 Take at the beginning of the meal.
+(If this problem is persistent or severe add Gastro Health.)

 - Get regular vigorous exercise.
 For example, develop a walking program enjoying a 45 minute to one hour walk at least three times a week.